MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dom.md

 ![Sales order lifecycle in the context of DOM.](./media/flow.png "Sales order lifecycle in the context of DOM")

-The following video provides an overview of DOM in Dynamics 365 Commerce.
+The following video provides an overview of DOM capabilities in Dynamics 365 Commerce.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE5bRYl]